Rabigh Arabian Water & Electricity Company, Ltd.

 In 2014, RAWEC took a conscious decision to contract its O&M activities to Rabigh Power Company (RPC), through an O&M Agreement.
 RPC, established in May 2014, is owned by ACWA Power subsidiary, NOMAC (51%), Marubeni (34%) and JGC (15%).

-The strong partnership between RAWEC and Petro Rabigh became more pronounced when both parties entered into an amendment to its existing WECA to build, own and operate Rabigh IWSPP 2 for supplying the complex additional utilities to its Rabigh 2 expansion.
-The amended and restated WECA became effective on March 16, 2015 and will expire on the 25th anniversary of the commencement of the Project Commercial Operation Date (PCOD).
+The strong partnership between RAWEC and Petro Rabigh became more pronounced when both parties entered into an amendment to its existing WECA to build, own and operate Rabigh IWSPP 2 (Phase 2) for supplying the complex additional utilities to its Rabigh 2 expansion.
+The amended and restated WECA became effective on March 16, 2015 and will expire on the 25th anniversary of the commencement of the Phase 2 Commercial Operation Date.

-During the initial phase, through IWSPP 1, the facility is able to generate 600 MW of Power, 4,230 t/h of Steam and 8,000 t/h Water.
-The integrated plant will increase its installed capacity to 840 MW Power, 6,110 t/h Steam and 12,000 t/h Water to meet the demand of the expanded Petro Rabigh Complex.
+During the initial phase, through IWSPP 1, the facility was able to generate 600 MW of Power, 4,230 t/h of Steam and 8,000 t/h Water.
+The integrated plant, consisting of IWSPP 1 and IWSPP 2, has an installed capacity to 840 MW Power, 6,110 t/h Steam and 12,000 t/h Water to meet the demand of the expanded Petro Rabigh Complex.